skaes/rvm-patchsets/README.md

 To use the a recent version of the patchsets, just update rvm:

-    rvm get head # OR
+    rvm get master # OR
     rvm get stable

 If rvm isn't update to date yet, or you can easily install them from this repository: